 Honor Code and Code of Non-Academic Conduct

 Student academic and non-academic behavior is governed by the Honor Code and the Code of Non-Academic Conduct, respectively.
 In matriculating at Wesleyan, students make a commitment to uphold both codes.
 Violations of the codes are adjudicated by the peer Honor Board and Student Judicial Board.
-The administrative advisor to the Honor Board is the vice president for student affairs, who serves as an ex officio member of the Board.
+The administrative advisor to the Honor Board is the dean of academic advancement, who serves as an ex officio member of the Board.
 The Student Judicial Board has two faculty advisors and an administrative advisor from the Office of the Dean of Students.
 These advisors have voice but no vote.
 Records are kept for six years following the violation.
 Brief summaries of the boards and procedures appear below.
 The text of the codes and full descriptions of the procedures and sanctions can be found online in the Student Handbook.
-Students found in violation of either code have the right to appeal the finding and the sanction to the president.
+Students found in violation of either code have the right to appeal the finding and the sanction to the vice president of student affairs.

 - Honor Board Procedures

 Notification and Investigation

 Through the clerk of the Honor Board, the Honor Board receives notice of a suspected violation.
 Notification may be initiated by the suspected student, another student, a member of the faculty or an administrator.
 The Board proceeds to gather as much documentation of the suspected violation as is available.
 Examination papers, term papers, reference sources, and any other materials related to the incident are solicited from the instructor(s) and/or student(s) involved.
 The instructor is asked to provide a written description of the events that first aroused suspicion and an analysis of the apparent violation.

 The Honor Board encourages members of the faculty to discuss suspected violations with the students involved.
 It should be emphasized that the Honor Board must be notified, either by the faculty member or by the student, if suspicion of a violation persists.